Skip to content

 Per-button confirmation

-Any button can require Confirm before running (button editor β†’ Behaviour).
-When set, RemoteX shows the exact command and waits for your OK before executing β€” recommended for reboots, deletions, and anything with sudo.
+Any button can be set to Confirm before running (button editor → Behaviour).
+When it's on, Commandeck shows you the exact command and waits for your OK before doing anything — a good idea for restarts, deletions, and anything that needs an administrator password.

 AI / MCP access (Pro)